r-nikhil/r-nikhil.github.io/_posts/2025-07-06-n8n-vs-zapier.md

 The limitation is that Zapier is fundamentally designed for simplicity.
 Linear workflows, limited customization, and everything runs in their cloud with per-task pricing that gets expensive fast at scale.

 **Workato is enterprise integration on steroids.** This isn't really competing with Zapier - it's more like competing with MuleSoft and Boomi.
-Gartner consistently rates them as a Leader in enterprise iPaaS.
 Their buyers are CIOs and IT architects who need to connect both cloud and on-premise systems at massive scale.

 Workato has 1,000+ connectors including enterprise databases and legacy systems.
 You can sync Salesforce with SAP and an on-prem SQL database, with proper role-based access control, versioning, and audit logging.
 But this comes at enterprise prices - often five-figure or six-figure annual contracts with custom pricing based on your needs.

 **Tray.io is positioning itself as the modern alternative to Workato.** They're going after similar enterprise customers but with a more contemporary approach.
-Gartner calls them a Visionary in iPaaS.
 Tray's betting big on AI with an AI-powered workflow builder and chat-based automation interface.

 The difference is Tray appeals more to revenue ops teams, marketing ops, and product teams at high-growth companies rather than traditional IT departments.
 They let you publish workflows as APIs and they're targeting organizations that want cutting-edge AI capabilities.
 But they have a smaller connector library (~500) and still use enterprise pricing starting around $2,500/month.